lbormann/darts-caller/README.md

 ### Sound is not playing?!

+- Check if the filename exists on your drive
 - Check that the filename is a supported [Sound-file-key](#Sound-file-keys)
 - Sometimes there are sounds that are not readable.
 In this case you can convert sound-file(s) with an additional program (https://www.heise.de/download/product/mp3-quality-modifier-66202) Make sure you configurate 44100HZ, Stereo.
 - Check the console output: in case you do not receive any messages (only 'Receiving live information from ..') -> you should check the given Board-ID (-B) for correctness.